-Extremely high outdoor temperatures make it difficult for an air conditioner to reject heat, and as outdoor temperatures drop below freezing, absorbing heat also becomes more difficult.
-In either case, this causes a decline in both efficiency and performance.
+Extremely high and low outdoor temperatures make it difficult for an air conditioner to eject or absorb heat, resulting in a decline in both performance and efficiency.

 Outdoor Unit Installation in Cold Weather Areas

 Where you install your outdoor condenser will greatly impact how well it operates in the winter.

 Proper spacing and positioning affect how well the air is circulated as it's drawn through the unit.
 Leaving enough room in the right areas will help prevent snow or ice from building up on the unit.

 Placing the unit under an overhang or some sort of roof is a great way to shelter it from snow and ice.
 However, make sure that there's adequate clearance above the unit, otherwise, it may not operate correctly.

 It's also a best practice to elevate the unit so that it's high enough off the ground to stay above anticipated snowfall.

 Improving Heating Function in Cold Climates

 When running your mini split for heating purposes, it's normal for frost to build up on the outdoor coil.